 - GPU libraries required by your pipeline, such as NVIDIA CUDA-X libraries or the NVIDIA CUDA Toolkit, are installed in the custom container image.
 For more information, read Configuring your container image.

 Jobs using GPUs incur charges as specified in the Dataflow pricing page.
-GPU resources in Dataflow are not discounted during the Preview offering.

 Machine types specifications

 GPUs are supported with N1 machine types, including custom N1 machine types.